Gravity Brackets

 Tip: Set these once in Settings and they'll carry over to every match request you create.
 You can still override them per-request.

-Categories: You can toggle notifications for match events (accepts, invites, endings), social events (new followers, mentions), and system events (announcements).
+Categories: You can toggle notifications for match events (accepts, invites, endings), tournament events (registration confirmations, check-in reminders, match-ready alerts, results), social events (new followers, mentions), and system events (announcements).
 Turn off what you don't need to keep the bell clean.

 How: Go to Settings, find the 2FA section, and scan the QR code with an authenticator app (Google Authenticator, Authy, etc.).
 Enter the 6-digit code to confirm.